The 2017 Charlottesville riot was truly the beginning of an America we’re now familiar with. Now, a court wants the right to pay.

 These two mobs – representing the most vociferous legions of today’s culture war – came face to face (yet again) and the inevitable ensued.
-Skirmishes, pepper-spray, thrown bottles, punches, kicks, sticks, batons, bats, and improvised shields conquered this corner of Charlottesville.
-If this wasn’t enough, in the latter part of the day, a young man who appears was part of the Unite The Right rally, accelerated his Dodge Charger into some AntiFa protesters who were marching on the road.
-The man arrested for this crime, James Alex Fields Jr., seems to have been radicalized by his social setting and deep immersion into far-right identitarianism.
+Skirmishes, pepper spray, thrown bottles, punches, kicks, sticks, batons, bats, and improvised shields conquered this corner of Charlottesville.
+If this wasn’t enough, in the latter part of the day, a young man who appears as part of the Unite The Right rally, accelerated his Dodge Charger into some AntiFa protesters who were marching on the road.
+The man arrested for this crime, James Alex Fields Jr., seems to have been radicalised by his social setting and deep immersion into far-right identitarianism.

-Clashes such as those in Charlottesville will happen again and it is likely the death toll will rise.
+Charlottesville will happen again.
 Each event increases the intensity of the next as people bring more helmets, bats, mace, knives; and inevitably firearms will make an appearance.
-The protests and counter protests are symptoms of a social malignancy that is extremely challenging to remedy.
+The protests and counter-protests are symptoms of a social malignancy that is extremely challenging to remedy.
 Clearly, the election of Donald Trump has accelerated the polarisation of the ideological landscape.
 His presidency has given voice to, and cover for, a raft of ideas and pronouncements that were until recently obscured and fragmented.
 The combination of social media platforms connecting ideological aligned but geographically disparate individuals, and YouTube personalities that sharpen, accentuate, and articulate right-wing ideas and arguments, have made the Far-Right a force to be reckoned with.
 Rightists have their ideas well-formulated, their communications technologies well-integrated, and now they have their champion (or more appropriately their avatar since even the alt-right recognise Trump is a thunderous disappointment).